alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling `GetRiskScoreIO` constructs a represented request.
 It does not call the service.

-Mapping over the customers therefore constructs a list of programs:
+Mapping over the customers constructs a list of programs:

 ```csharp
 List<IO<RiskScore>> requests = customers.Map(GetRiskScoreIO);